NHS priorities

 Workshops

-Assessments, supervised learning events and e-portfolio
+Supervised learning events and e-portfolio

 Education supervision

-• providing developmental feedback
+• Providing developmental feedback throughout the year

-• conducting supervised learning events (SLEs)
+• Conducting supervised learning events (SLEs)

 Progression to independent prescribing training